cppitems/cppitems/items/001/item.md

 In a single file, functions definition are sufficient, removing this redundancy.

 ### Dependent projects
-For a single file, the full implementation is included in a dependent project with the consequence that it is compiled together with the project in a single *compilation unit*.
+For a single file, the full implementation is included in the *source* file (*main.cpp*).
+Therefore, all the code is compiled together with the *source* code in a single *compilation unit*.
 This can be advantageous during optimization but leads to longer compilation times (especially, as the compilation of a single compilation unit is hard to parallelize).
-A change in the library requires a recompilation of the dependent project.
+A change in the library requires a recompilation of the whole *source* file including the library.

 > Why are most optimizations performed at the scope of a compilation unit?

 If separated, the compilation of the library and the project happens in different compilation units, requiring a *linking* step after the compilation of the project.
-A recompilation of the project is only required if the interface of the library changes.
+Only the *compilation unit* which has changed needs to be recompiled and can then just be *linked* with the other *compilation units*. *Linking* is much faster than *compiling*, so this saves a lot of time in large projects.
-If project-wide *compiler flags* change, a recompilation of the library might be required, too.
+If project-wide *compiler flags* change, a recompilation of all *compilation units* might be necessary.

 > What is an example for a "project-wide compiler flag" which requires recompilation of dependent projects?

 ### Distribution
-For a single file, in the simplest case, simply this file is deployed.
-If the library itself has specific compilation options or dependencies, additional configuration instructions are typically required.
+For a single file, in the simplest case, simply this file is distributed.
+If the library itself has specific compilation options or dependencies, additional configuration instructions are typically provided with the source code.

 If separated, the distribution of the compiled library together with the header files is possible.
 This requires a distribution of the compiled versions for all targeted platforms and configurations.